How to tune SQL in a MySQL system: Find bottlenecks

 (4) SQL statement

-The important thing here Rows_examined (number of rows to be processed).
+The important thing here is Rows_examined (number of rows processed).

-In other words, the higher this value, the more data is being read.
+In other words, the higher this value, the more data has been read.

 Rows_examined: 9971 ÷ Rows_sent: 3 = 3323

-So, take a quick look at the log and pick up the SQL with a large Rows_examined value.
+So, take a quick look at the logs and pick out SQL with a large Rows_examined.

 SQL with a large Rows_examined value is often the bottleneck.

-If you want to collect the slowlog statistics and identify the heavier SQL,
+If you want to collect statistics from the output slowlog and identify heavy SQL,

 you can use the

-You can apply mysqldumpslow to slowlog as is, but
+You can run mysqldumpslow on the slowlog directly, but

-if the log has accumulated due to long-term operation, it is easier to identify the most recent heavy SQL by cutting out the log with an appropriate number of lines.
+if logs have accumulated over a long period of operation, it is easier to identify the most recent heavy SQL by extracting the log to an appropriate number of lines.

 $ tail -10000 /var/lib/mysql/mysql-slow.log > /home/hogeuser/160721_mysql-slow.log

-Analyze the log extracted above using mysqldumpslow and write it to a separate file.
+Analyze the log extracted above with mysqldumpslow and write it to a separate file

 $ mysqldumpslow -st /home/hogeuser/160721_mysql-slow.log > /home/hogeuser/160721_mysqldumpslow.log